fxlin/uva-os-main/docs/syllabus-25sp.md

 All incoming students should thoroughly understand the above contents.
 Exemptions may be granted on a case-by-case basis, particularly for graduate students who have not taken UVA undergraduate courses.
 However, students must be aware of the risks and be prepared to invest a significant amount of time to catch up.

+### Do not share your code publicly

+Keep your code to yourself; if it is a github repository, make it private.

+This applies to the duration of the semester, and AFTER the semester.

+Making the code public could ruin the experience of future students; it also compromises the instructor's effort on designing the quests.

+PLEASE DO NOT SHARE YOUR CODE PUBLICLY!

 ### Code safety